 In addition to ProtoParadigm, a growing number of retailers accept Bitcoin, you can see a (growing, incomplete) list on the Trade page on the wiki.
 If you like the philosophy and technology behind Bitcoin, you can also spread the word and tell your favorite companies about it.

 You can also use Bitcoin as an intermediary when switching between currencies, using any of several currency exchanges (also listed on the trade page linked above).
 If you're a developer, there is also a lot of potential for using Bitcoin behind the scenes to move money securely from one automated system to another.

-If you want to exchange your bitcoins for cash, you can use one of the many currency exchanges (the most well known is Mt.
-Gox).
+If you want to exchange your bitcoins for cash, you can use one of the many currency exchanges.

 If you're a gambler, you can also hang onto them and hope they will appreciate in value.
 There are several reasons to believe they will: the supply is limited by the definition of the protocol and the demand has been continually growing, because lost bitcoins cannot be recovered to be reintroduced to the economy this will also shrink the supply over time.
 On the other hand, there's also the possibility that Bitcoin will cease to be, that people will stop deciding it has value (something we're betting against), or that users will cash out to migrate to a different, competing currency.